-At the same time, the low-temperature regime of many discrete statistical physics models is fairly well-understood at a probabilistic level when the graph considered is a nice subset of $\Z^{d}$ or the torus, see, e.g.,~\cite[Chapter~7]{friedli2017statistical} for a textbook discussion.
-One might therefore hope that the algorithmic tasks of sampling and counting are tractable when restricted to such graphs.
+At the same time, the low-temperature regime of many discrete statistical physics models is fairly well-understood at a probabilistic level when the graph considered is a nice subset of $\Z^{d}$ or the torus, see, e.g.,~\cite[Chapter~7]{friedli2017statistical}.
+One might therefore hope that the algorithmic tasks of sampling and counting are tractable when restricted to these settings.
 Theorem~\ref{thm:salespitch} and our other results confirm that this is the case.
-Note that while we focus in this paper on the Potts and hard-core models as they are two of the most studied lattice spin models, our main results (Theorems~\ref{thmContourModelCount} and~\ref{mainThmSample}) are very general and apply to many discrete statistical physics models with a bounded number of ground states, including, for example, the Widom-Rowlinson model, the Blume-Capel model, or many of the $H$-coloring models described in~\cite{chayes2004sampling}.
+While we focus in this paper on the Potts and hard-core models as they are two of the most studied lattice spin models, our main results (Theorems~\ref{thmContourModelCount} and~\ref{mainThmSample}) are much more general and apply to many discrete statistical physics models e.g., the Widom--Rowlinson model, the Blume--Capel model, and many of the $H$-coloring models described in~\cite{chayes2004sampling}.

-The most systematic probabilistic understanding of the low-temperature regime of discrete lattice statistical physics models is based on Pirogov-Sinai theory.
-Roughly speaking, this is a significantly more robust development of the Peierls' contour argument.
-The main idea of our algorithms is to make use of Pirogov-Sinai theory to express the logarithm of the partition function as a convergent cluster expansion, where terms of the expansion correspond to overlapping clusters of contours from the model.
+The most systematic probabilistic understanding of the low-temperature regime of discrete lattice spin models is based on Pirogov--Sinai theory.
+Roughly speaking, this is a significantly more sophisticated development of the Peierls' contour argument.
+The main idea of our algorithms is to make use of Pirogov--Sinai theory to express the logarithm of the partition function as a convergent cluster expansion, where terms of the expansion correspond to overlapping clusters of contours.
 We then use the approach of Barvinok to approximate the logarithm of the partition function, i.e., we truncate its Taylor series expansion and compute the initial coefficients exactly by using the cluster expansion representation.
-We describe this in more detail below in Section~\ref{secOverview}.
+We describe this in more detail in Section~\ref{secOverview} below.

-Contour argument have also been used to prove the slow mixing of Markov chains on lattices~\cite{borgs1999torpid,randall2006slow,borgs2012tight,blanca2016phase}, and our results can counterintuitively be phrased as saying that a contour-based proof that a Markov chain on $\Z^{d}$ mixes slowly implies the existence of an efficient sampling algorithm at low enough temperatures.
+Contour arguments have also been used to prove the slow mixing of Markov chains on lattices~\cite{borgs1999torpid,randall2006slow,borgs2012tight,blanca2016phase}, and our results can counterintuitively be phrased as saying that a contour-based proof that a Markov chain on $\Z^{d}$ mixes slowly implies the existence of an efficient sampling algorithm at low enough temperatures.